ermiasgelaye/Python-challenge/README.md

   * [Main Code](PyParagraph/main.py)
   * [Analysis output](PyParagraph/Analysis/pyParagraph_output.txt)

   ## PyBank
+  In this challenge a python script created to analyze financial data of a company and give an output.
+The dataset [budget data](PyBank/Resources/budget_data.csv) is composed of two columns: `Date` and `Profit/Losses`.

  ![PyBank](Images/Budget.gif)

-In this challenge a python script created to analyze financial data of a company and give an output.
-The dataset [budget data](PyBank/Resources/budget_data.csv) is composed of two columns: `Date` and `Profit/Losses`.The [main script](PyBank/main.py) analyzes, and create an out put in [Analysis](PyBank/Analysis/pyBank_output.txt)sub folder.
+ The [main script](PyBank/main.py) analyzes, and create an out put in [Analysis](PyBank/Analysis/pyBank_output.txt)sub folder.
  The code looks as follows:

 ![PyBank main code](Images/pynbank.gif)